 Step 2: Submit your return

 - Online: submit the return in TRACS and print the confirmation page for your records.

-- Paper copy: bring, mail or fax your completed return to TRA.
+- Paper copy: submit your completed return to TRA.

 You will be charged a penalty if you file your return late.